Regulations for All Honours Programs

 - An honours degree program must consist of a minimum of 20.0 credits, including at least 9.0 senior credits in the area of specialization or at least 6.0 senior credits in each of two areas of specialization at the honours level.
 Individual departments may require more than this minimum.
-Students may elect to take a combined Honours BA program (available combinations are described in the Faculty of Arts - Departments section, the Faculty of Science - Departments section, and the School of Business & Economics - Economics Department section) or a joint Honours BSc program (available combinations are described in the Faculty of Science - Departments section).
+Students may elect to take a combined Honours BA program (available combinations are described in the Faculty of Arts - Departments section, the Faculty of Science - Departments section, the School of Business & Economics - Economics Department section and the Waterloo Lutheran Seminary) or a joint Honours BSc program (available combinations are described in the Faculty of Science - Departments section).

 Where a combined program states a 100 level credit limit, the

 program with the lower limit applies to the combined degree.
 In cases where program descriptions of each of the constituent parts of a combination stipulates a different number of courses required for the combination, the larger total will apply.

 - Progression requirements for the honours BA program are based on grade point averages (GPA) obtained from all courses taken and will be calculated on a cumulative basis.
 For progression, the requirement will be a minimum GPA of 5.00 (C) in each of the honours subject(s) of specialization and a minimum overall GPA of 5.00.
 For graduation, a minimum cumulative GPA of 7.00 (B-) in each area of specialization and a minimum overall GPA of 5.00 is required.

 This honours BA program regulation also applies to all honours BA and BSc programs in the Departments of Geography & Environmental Studies, Kinesiology & Physical Education and Psychology (Exceptions are noted in the program descriptions of the Psychology: Comprehensive and Research Specialist programs, and the Biology and Psychology joint programs).